 The first problem with International Women’s Day is that none of this is true regarding women.
 Since Me Too has erupted on October 2017, women’s issues occupy the headlines daily and are constantly in public awareness.
 If we are to be sincere about the objective and outcomes of international days, it’s safe to say that since October 2017 every day is women’s day.
-This might sound as a hyperbole, but in fact this is more or less the case: February 6 is international day of zero tolerance to female genital mutilation, February 11, the international day of women and girls in science, week of March 8, international women’s week, March 8, international women’s day, March 10, international day of women judges, April 3, international day against victim-blaming, April 24, international girls in ICT day (information and communications technology), May 24, international women’s day for peace and disarmament, June 23, international widows day (there is no widower’s day, hence this is mentioned here as a special day only for women), August 1, world breastfeeding week, October 11, international girl’s day (again, there is no boy’s day, so the day is mentioned here as a special day only for women), October 15, international day of rural women, November 19, women’s entrepreneurship day, November 25, international day for the elimination of violence against women.
-These are the official days announced as international by the United Nations, and each country adds to those national dates.
-For example, the Canadian list adds eating disorders awareness week, the Canadian sexual and reproductive health day, national day of action – girls action foundation, invisible work day, anniversary of N.B. women’s right to vote, sexual assault awareness month, mother’s day and mothers’ week, national ovarian cancer awareness month (Canada is not listing in its national dates a father’s day or a prostate cancer month so these are included here as special dates only for women), the 3rd Friday in September is take back the night week, October is simultaneously women’s history month and breast health month, and includes first nations women’s day, and November 25 to December 10 are 16 days of activism against violence against women which include December 6, national day of remembrance and action on violence against women.
-Other countries have similiar or different women’s issues national dates added to the international ones.
+This might sound as a hyperbole, but in fact even regardless of how since me too women’s issues are among the top subjects in public discussion, this is more or less the case.
+February 6 is international day of zero tolerance to female genital mutilation.
+February 11, the international day of women and girls in science.
+The week of March 8 is international women’s week.
+March 8, international women’s day.
+March 10, international day of women judges.
+April 3, international day against victim-blaming.
+April 24, international girls in ICT day (information and communications technology).
+May 24, international women’s day for peace and disarmament.
+June 23, international widows day (there is no widower’s day, hence this is mentioned here as a special day only for women).
+August 1, world breastfeeding week.
+October 11, international girl’s day (again, there is no boy’s day, so the day is mentioned here as a special day only for women).
+October 15, international day of rural women.
+November 19, women’s entrepreneurship day.
+November 25, international day for the elimination of violence against women.
+These are the official days announced as international days by the United Nations (this designation makes marking them mandatory for governmental authorities in most countries, for example education and culture ministries are obligated to promote them at least to some extent as part of their mandate), and each country adds to these international dates its own national dates.
+For example, the Canadian list adds eating disorders awareness week; the Canadian sexual and reproductive health day; national day of action – girls action foundation; invisible work day; anniversary of N.B. women’s right to vote; sexual assault awareness month; mother’s day and mothers’ week (Canada is not marking a father’s day so these are included here as special dates only for women); national ovarian cancer awareness month (a prostate cancer month is likewise not marked, hence this is included here as a special women’s month); the 3rd Friday in September is take back the night week; October is simultaneously women’s history month and breast health month, and includes first nations women’s day; and November 25 to December 10 are 16 days of activism against violence against women with December 6 being national day of remembrance and action on violence against women.
+Other countries have similar or different women’s issues national days added to the international ones.

-Men do occupy public roles disproportionately and are therefore mentioned in the media in certain contexts more often, and such public responsibilities should indeed be more balanced.
-But the reason for these proportions doesn’t seem to be a conspiracy between the male members of society.
-When a public program was launched to attract women to municipal politics by offering them free funding for their campaigns – their male counterparts had to find their own sources while taking considerable risks – the program had to hand back to the government almost all the allocated funds.
-The reason was, that the funding was never claimed.
+Men do occupy public roles disproportionately and are therefore mentioned in the media in rather specific and narrow contexts more often (this coverage not necessarily amounting to overall higher exposure of men vs. women), and such public responsibilities and roles should indeed be more balanced between the sexes.
+But the reason for these proportions doesn’t seem to be a secret international inter-generational conspiracy between all male members of every society.
+When a public program was launched to attract women to municipal politics by offering them free funding for their campaigns – their male counterparts had to find their own sources while taking considerable risks – the program had to hand back to the government almost all of the allocated funds.
+The reason was that the funding was never claimed.
 One former Member of Parliament from the UK, a woman of the generation of Margaret Thatcher, argued that the low participation of women in public affairs is because feminism taught women to sit and wait for a helping hand, whereas to win a competitive or an elective position one has to be prepared to fight against odds.
 However, if waiting for such help was indeed the reason, we would expect that providing this help will increase women’s participation, while as shown here with the funding example, when the helping hand is extended, women still don’t show up.
 So waiting for help doesn’t seem to be the correct explanation.
-My hypothesis is that another feminist message was much more detrimental – the message, “prioritize yourself”.
-For generations, feminism has been continuously propelling among women the idea that they come first, they should think of themselves, make time for themselves, and prioritize taking care of themselves.
-While women embraced the massage wholeheartedly, it may have caused many if not most women, to regard the immense altruistic personal sacrifice that public affairs require, which can be radical and leave almost no time for oneself, as an offense against them – they have been told that their duty is to think about themselves, and take care of themselves.
-While half a century ago, men may have been accountable for the low participation of women in public and state affairs, it may be the case that currently, men are not responsible for the low numbers, it seems much more likely that feminism is.
+Another hypothesis is that another feminist message was much more detrimental – the message, “prioritize yourself”, “think about yourself first”.
+For generations, feminism has been continuously propelling among women and girls the idea that they should think mostly if not solely about themselves, they come first, they should make time for themselves and prioritize taking care of themselves.
+While women embraced the massage wholeheartedly, it may have caused many if not most women to regard the immense altruistic personal sacrifice that public affairs require, which can be radical and leave almost no time for oneself, as an offense against them.
+They have been told that their duty is to think about themselves, not about others.
+The mental mode: “thinking about others” was depicted in feminism for decades as something programmed into women by “the patriarchy” for their exploitation and hence liberation was described as erasing this attitude – “think about you”.
+But that very mode, “thinking about others”, now suppressed in women by feminism, is the core driver for partaking in public affairs.
+While half a century ago men might have been partly accountable for the low participation of women in public and state affairs, it may be the case that currently men are not responsible for the low numbers, it seems much more likely, that feminism is.

-Regardless of how we choose to explain female absenteeism, blaming men for it does not answer the question: If men are seldomly discussed as humans while women’s issues are in the headlines all year long, why does the “men mentioning” need “balancing” with more discussion of women’s issues in an international day?
+Regardless of how we choose to explain women’s absenteeism, blaming men for it does not answer the question: If men are seldomly discussed as humans while women’s issues are in the headlines all year long, why does this need “balancing” with more discussion about women’s issues in an international women’s day?
 This is probably the appropriate opportunity to mention that there is no international men’s day.
-When the United Nations received a request to declare a certain date as men’s day, which was a date marked by a few groups and small countries, the United Nations declined the request and announced their date as Toilet Day.
-Those who are aware of discussions held among men’s rights activists might get the impression that a men’s day does exist, since the activists do mark that day, on November 19.
-But on that date no newspaper or channel mentions it, Google doesn’t change its logo as on women’s day, it is discussed by no educational system, and almost no person knows of this because it is not recognized by the UN and hence nor by any concern.
-To make this clear, in 2021 the UN has relocated Women’s entrepreneurship day, which was previously marked on November 15th, to November 19th, and whatever little effect the activists attempted to generate will be run over by another women’s day, one that is formally recognized and will be celebrated by various concerns and overshadow any attempt by those activists to address attention to men’s issues.
+When the United Nations received a request to declare a certain date as men’s day, which was a date marked by a few groups and small countries, the United Nations declined the request, and instead announced their date as International Toilet Day.
+Those who are aware of discussions held among men’s rights activists might get from them the impression that a men’s day does exist, since the activists do mark that day, on November 19.
+But on that date no newspaper or TV channel mentions it, Google doesn’t change its logo as on women’s day, it is discussed by no educational system, and almost no person knows of this because it is not recognized by the UN and hence nor by any concern.
+To make this clear, in 2021 the UN has relocated Women’s entrepreneurship day, which was previously marked on November 15th, to November 19th, and whatever little effect the activists would have attempted to generate independently would be run over by yet another women’s day, one which is formally recognized internationally and will be thus celebrated by various concerns and overshadow any attempt by those activists to address attention to men as humans.

-Crucially, for this day to fulfill such a goal, the male side of Human’s Day must be voiced not only by the men who internalize a feminist narrative and when talking about men’s issues discuss only how men are affected by other men, while hiding their life experiences created by women as to not upset the feminist women who allowed and permitted them to speak about men as persons; but also through the voices of men who are brave enough to speak about their lives among women, women being just as significant to men as other men, and I believe much more.
-Just as women are not restricted to speaking about how other women have affected or harmed them, but are free to talk about what concerns humans most – the relations with the other sex – a society devoted to equality must refrain from infringing this freedom of men and acknowledge their freedom to speak, as women can, on being harmed by the other sex including by organized political actions, and hate speech by a minority in the other sex against them.
+Crucially, for this day to fulfill such a goal, the male side of Human’s Day must be voiced not only by the men who internalize a feminist narrative and when talking about men as human beings discuss only how men are affected by other men, while hiding their life experiences created by women, as to not to upset the feminist women who allowed and permitted them to speak about men as persons; but also through the voices of men who are brave enough to speak about their lives among women, women being just as significant to men as other men, and I believe much more.
+Just as women are not restricted by society to speak only about how other women hurt or affect them, but are free to talk about what concerns humans most – the relations with the other sex – a society devoted to equality must refrain from infringing this freedom of men and acknowledge their freedom to speak, as women can, on being harmed by the other sex including by organized political actions and hate speech that a minority in the other sex directs against them.